11 hiking tips to motivate you to get outdoors in springtime

 • Taking a pair of Yaktrax or Microspikes and poles will help on any icy ground

-Yep, in addition to a mud bath, it’s common to find patches of snow and ice on the trail, especially if you’re up high.
-If you’re not prepared for it, the best thing to do is turn back, however you can always toss a pair of Yaktrax or microspikes in your backpack and use trekking poles so any small crossings will be manageable.
+If you’re not prepared for it, the best thing to do is turn back.
+However, you can always pop a pair of Yaktrax or microspikes in your backpack and use trekking poles so any small crossings of snow and ice will be manageable.

 • Many animals emerge during spring